mfenerich/thinkhub/README.md

 ## Key Features

+- **Lazy Loading**: Only loads the dependencies required for the selected service, reducing memory and installation overhead.
-- **Multi-Service Integration**: Interact seamlessly with multiple AI services (e.g., chat, transcription).
+- **Multi-Service Integration**: Interact seamlessly with multiple AI services (e.g., chat, transcription, image processing).
 - **Plugin System**: Register and use custom classes to extend functionality.
 - **Dynamic Configuration**: Load and manage configurations with environment variable overrides.
 - **Error Handling**: Robust exception system for identifying and managing provider-related issues.
-- **Poetry Support**: Modern dependency and environment management with Poetry.
+- **Poetry and pip Support**: Flexible dependency and environment management.
 - **Python 3.11+**: Leverages the latest features of Python for performance and simplicity.

 ---